• Skip to primary navigation

 What will the average fee be for most shoppers?

-Ten bags will cost you an additional $1 at checkout.
+With the new fee, 10 bags will cost you an additional $1 at checkout.

 For bargain hunters, every dime counts.
 And, when you do the math, the fee adds up.
 Assuming you shop for groceries twice a week, that’s an extra $8 a month and $96 annually.
-And, that’s just for grocery shopping.
+And that’s just for grocery shopping.

-Add in your quick trips to Target, Walgreens or Walmart and you could easily top a few hundred dollars annually in bag fees alone.
+Add in your quick trips to Target, Walmart, Walgreens and other stores and you could easily top a few hundred dollars annually in bag fees alone.

 Or, for others, it could be used for a few date nights or much-needed massage.
 The point is that it’s money you’re just throwing away…literally.
+Ten cents adds up and quickly!

 What will be the fee be used for?